sedukull/portmonitoring/README.md

 # portmonitoring
 A simple python based tool to verify a given ip address is reachable or not.
 Check given ports are opened or closed on the machine.
-If closed, restart the services binded on those ports.
+If ports are closed, restart the services binded on those ports.

-__author__ : Santhosh
+__Author__ : Santhosh

 __Desc__ : IP and Port Monitor.